 Edibles

-Remember that storage varies greatly with edibles.
-While some items are made for multiple uses and come with resealable containers, many fail to do so.
+Remember that edibles' storage varies greatly.
+While some items are made for multiple uses and come with resealable containers, many do not.
 When choosing a multiple-use or multiple-dose edible, buy from a company that uses resealable packaging.
 Finding such a company should be easy enough, as most states mandate strict child safety standards on packages.
-Delta Effex Delta-8 rainbow gummies are resealable and UV-protected, and the design is pretty cool as well.
-Look for a jar instead of a bag?
-Try Pure Craft's Delta 8 infused gummies.

 READ ALSO: What is Delta-8 THC (and How Does It Work)?